RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/built-in.md

 The purpose of RXU, the Rexx Preprocessor for Unicode, is to offer a Unicode-enhanced Rexx experience that is as seamless and as simple as possible.
-A Unicode-enhanced Rexx program ("a RXU program" for short) is a program written in a language based on standard (oo)Rexx and enhanced with a set of Unicode specific additions and modifications.
+A Unicode-enhanced Rexx program ("a RXU program" for short) is a program written in a language based on standard (oo)Rexx and enhanced with a set of Unicode specific _additions_ and _modifications_.

 As an example of _additions_, RXU programs allow for four new types of literal strings.
 These are described in an accompanying document, [_New types of strings_](string-types.md).